HL7/fhir-ipa/input/pagecontent/access.md

     ```"instantiates" : ["http://hl7.org/fhir/uv/ipa/CapabilityStatement/ipa"]```

+* If supporting SMART on FHIR:
-* The server hosts a [smart-configuration file](http://www.hl7.org/fhir/smart-app-launch/conformance.html#using-well-known) at [url]/.well-known/smart-configuration.json that is available to both authenticated and unauthenticated clients.
+** The server hosts a [smart-configuration file](http://www.hl7.org/fhir/smart-app-launch/conformance.html#using-well-known) at [url]/.well-known/smart-configuration.json that is available to both authenticated and unauthenticated clients.
-* The server conforms to the [SMART App Launch specification](http://hl7.org/fhir/smart-app-launch/), and checks that the authenticated user of the application has access.
+** The server conforms to the [SMART App Launch specification](http://hl7.org/fhir/smart-app-launch/), and checks that the authenticated user of the application has access.
-* If the client requests access to a patient record, the server checks that the authenticated user of the application has access to the specified record.
+** If the client requests access to a patient record, the server checks that the authenticated user of the application has access to the specified record.
-* If the authenticated user is authorized to access multiple patient records, the server typically requires that the user choose a single patient record to share.
+** If the authenticated user is authorized to access multiple patient records, the server typically requires that the user choose a single patient record to share.
-* The server ensures that the authenticated user has access to the record being shared.
+** The server ensures that the authenticated user has access to the record being shared.

-* The server returns a Patient FHIR resource identifier as the `patient` [SMART launch context parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#patient-specific-scopes) when authorization is granted and includes any `patient/` scopes.
+** The server returns a Patient FHIR resource identifier as the `patient` [SMART launch context parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#patient-specific-scopes) when authorization is granted and includes any `patient/` scopes.

 Note that the CapabilityStatement may be different for authenticated and unauthenticated clients.